-This method is best when all your AWS servers will belong to only one project.
+This method is best when all your AWS servers from a specific AWS account will belong to only one project.
 You can use this method to enroll servers into that project instead of using an Enrollment Token.
 For bare metal or on-premise servers, or when cloud metadata-based enrollment is not available, enroll servers using per-project Enrollment Tokens.

 To associate an AWS account with a ScaleFT project: